 It facilities enable rapid assessment, diagnosis, stabilisation and / or treatment of the patient’s condition, prior to operation, investigation, transfer or discharge.

-We have expertise in keyhole surgery for hernias, gallstones and heartburn/reflux disease
+The team has expertise in keyhole surgery for hernias, gallstones and heartburn/reflux disease.

-Our service is based in Gynaecology Outpatients at QA and provides care, assessment and treatment for women with bladder conditions, prolapse and associated problems such as incontinence.
+The service is based in Gynaecology Outpatients at Queen Alexandra Hospital and provides care, assessment and treatment for people with bladder conditions, prolapse and associated problems such as incontinence.

 The Urology Department offers a range of urological services, including diagnosis and treatment of conditions.